 Have you wished you didn’t have to repeat yourself so often to your children?
 Has your child ever walked up to a shelf of books and one by one dropped all the books to the floor?
 There’s nothing like hearing the sound of the toys you just organized into labeled tubs dumping onto one heaping pile in the playroom!
 Do you have a child who asks, “Why?” every time you tell them something?

 Guess what.
 Your child’s prefrontal cortex development is likely the reason for these behaviors.

-When you learn about the functions of the prefrontal cortex and lack of development in children’s prefrontal cortex, you will better understand your child’s actions and emotions.
+When you learn about the functions of the prefrontal cortex and lack of development in children’s prefrontal cortex, you will better understand your child’s actions and emotions when you understand your child’s prefrontal cortex.
 As a result, it will become much easier for you to have empathy for your child when their behavior does not meet your expectations.
 You will understand why it is so important to use positive parenting.